-Ben Chatwin will release 'Staccato Signals' with us on July 6th, preceding more music later on in the year.
-This will be the South Queensferry-based composer's second album with Village Green, following 2015's 'The Sleeper Awakes'.
+Ben Chatwin's daring, vivid & emotionally-charged new album 'Staccato Signals' is out now.
+This is the South Queensferry-based composer's second with Village Green, following 2015's 'The Sleeper Awakes'.

 Ben initially set out to make a purely electronic record, using analogue and modular synthesisers, harnessing the unpredictability of hardware sequencers to write melodic lines rather than by hand with a keyboard.
 This was about giving up control to the machines – leaving them to their own devices, allowing chance and random elements to decide the direction of the music, ultimately making them more of a collaborator than a tool.

 However, towards the end of its writing, not satisfied with the results, Ben was overcome with the feeling that he needed to push what he had created further into new territory, in order to invent entirely new sounds and textures.
 He decided to work with a string quartet, exploring innovative ways to fold, bury and combine both strings and brass into his industrial, noisy and chaotic electronic template.